House passes $3T coronavirus relief -- the most expensive bill in history

 HOUSE DEMS UNVEIL CORONAVIRUS BILL ESTIMATED TO COST $3T, IN LARGEST STIMULUS PACKAGE YET

-"The time for action is now.
-The American people have unprecedented needs and the federal government must step up to the plate [and] provide the necessary assistance to meet those needs," she said.

-Unlike the first four coronavirus bills that passed with overwhelming bipartisan support, this 1,815-page package was drafted by Democrats alone and earned a veto threat from the White House and condemnation from the GOP as a "liberal wish list" that's dead on arrival in the Senate.
+Unlike the first four coronavirus bills, which were passed with overwhelming bipartisan support, this 1,815-page package was drafted by Democrats alone and earned a veto threat from the White House and condemnation from the GOP as a "liberal wish list" that's dead on arrival in the Senate.

-Even House Speaker Nancy Pelosi couldn't get all her members on board.
-The most liberal members of the party panned the legislation as not going big enough, while moderate members in swing districts said they couldn't support vote a bill that was too partisan and costly.
+Even Pelosi couldn't get all her members on board.
+The most liberal members of the party panned the legislation as not going big enough, while moderate members in swing districts said they couldn't support a bill that was too partisan and costly.

 "At a time when our country is in real trouble, we should not be spending precious time on one-sided solutions that aren’t going anywhere," said Rep. Joe Cunningham, D-S.C.